 Next, click the “Install WordPress” button, and wait a couple of minutes while WordPress completes the installation.

 You will see a page saying “Success!” and a button to log in.
 Click that, and log in, with the user name and password you chose earlier.

 The WordPress Dashboard will appear.
 Congratulations!
 You have successfully installed WordPress on your Raspberry Pi.

 When a user visits your blog, a large post will load into their browser in about 2 seconds, if you are running WordPress on a Raspberry Pi 2 or 3.
 In order to make posts load faster, I would recommend using the wp-super-cache plugin for WordPress.
 Wp-super-cache will create and serve cached copies of each post, which will load into the visitor’s browser in less than a second.
 Even if you decide not to use caching, a load time of 2 seconds will still make your blog faster than many Internet sites.

 A Note on Security

-If you plan on making the blog internet-facing, I would recommend removing the “admin” user and replacing it with am administrative account with a less guessable name.
-And with a properly secure password that cannot be easily guessed.
-There are many guides on the internet offering more WordPress security tips.
+If you plan on making the blog internet-facing, make sure that the WordPress user and password is properly secure and hard to guess.
+There are many guides on the Internet offering more WordPress security tips.